What Safety Equipment Is on an Aircraft?

 Water Emergency Equipment

-• Personal flotation devices: Each crew member and passenger has access to a life vest equipped with a locator light, an instruction manual and an oral inflation system.
+• Life vests: Each crew member and passenger has access to a life vest equipped with a locator light, an instruction manual and an oral inflation system.
 Additionally, the seat cushions in passenger seats serve as flotation devices during an emergency.

 • Life rafts: Most commonly found in wide-body international aircraft, life rafts are stored in the ceiling near the exits.
 Life rafts generally have survival kits that include signal flares, knives and covers to block the sun’s harmful rays.
 In some cases, the evacuation slide itself can even be used as a flotation device.